 On December 29, 2017, the Company entered into the Credit Agreement, which provides for the Revolving Facility, the Initial Term Loan and the Delayed Draw Term Loan.
 Also on December 29, 2017, the Company borrowed the entire \$250 million available under the Initial Term Loan and approximately \$50 million under the Revolving Facility to fund, in part, the cash portion of the RSI Acquisition consideration and the Company's transaction fees and expenses related to the RSI Acquisition.
 On February 12, 2018, the Company borrowed the entire \$250 million under the Delayed Draw Term Loan in connection with the refinancing of the RSI Notes as discussed below or to repay, in part, amounts outstanding under the Revolving Facility.
 In connection with its entry into the Credit Agreement, the Company terminated its prior \$35 million revolving credit facility with Wells Fargo.
 The Company is required to make specified quarterly installments on both the Initial Term Loan and the Delayed Draw Loan.
-As of April 30, 2018, \$230 million remained outstanding on each of the Initial Term Loan and Delayed Draw Term Loan and no amount was outstanding on the Revolving Facility.
+As of April 30, 2019, \$170 million was outstanding on each of the Initial Term Loan and Delayed Draw Term Loan for a total of \$340 million.
+As of April 30, 2018, \$230 million was outstanding on each of the Initial Term Loan and Delayed Draw Term Loan for a total of \$460 million.
+The outstanding balance approximates fair value as the Term Loans have a floating interest rate.
+There were no amounts outstanding on the Revolving Facility as of April 30, 2019 and 2018.
 The Credit Facilities mature on December 29, 2022.

 Amounts outstanding under the Credit Facilities bear interest based on a fluctuating rate measured by reference to either, at the Company's option, a base rate plus an applicable margin or LIBOR plus an applicable margin, with the applicable margin being determined by reference to the Company's then-current "Total Funded Debt to EBITDA Ratio."
-The Company will also incur a quarterly commitment fee on the average daily unused portion of the Revolving Facility during the applicable quarter at a rate per annum also determined by reference to the Company's then-current "Total Funded Debt to EBITDA Ratio."
+The Company also incurs a quarterly commitment fee on the average daily unused portion of the Revolving Facility during the applicable quarter at a rate per annum also determined by reference to the Company's then-current "Total Funded Debt to EBITDA Ratio."
 In addition, a letter of credit fee will accrue on the face amount of any outstanding letters of credit at a per annum rate equal to the applicable margin on LIBOR loans, payable quarterly in arrears.
-As of April 30, 2018, the applicable margin with respect to base rate loans and LIBOR loans was 1.25% and 2.25%, respectively, and the commitment fee was 0.30%.
+On January 25, 2019, the Company entered into an amendment to the Credit Agreement (the "Amendment") that reduced the applicable margin for both base rate and LIBOR rate loans and reduced the commitment fee incurred on unused portions of the Revolving Facility.
+As of April 30, 2019, the applicable margin with respect to base rate loans and LIBOR loans was 0.75% and 1.75%, respectively, and the commitment fee was 0.20%.